Private walking tour in the historic centre of Utrecht

 The cloisters of the 'Dom', at the south side of the church, for prayer perambulation, as seen from the tower at a height of about 95 meters.

-In the S-curve of the central canal we see the 'Shop of Sinkel' and in the background the mediaeval castle.
-Both lie on the water which is way down deep below street level.
-When the massive metal statues were lifted up from a ship for constructing the Sinkel storefront, the wooden crane collapsed and broke under its weight.
+In the S-curve of the central canal we see the 'Shop of Sinkel' and in the background the mediaeval city house castle.
+Both are situated on the water which is way down deep below street level.
+When the massive green metal statues were lifted up from a ship for constructing the Sinkel storefront, the wooden crane collapsed and broke under its metal weight.

-Nieuwe Gracht.
+Nieuwe Gracht, new canal.
 The inner city canal in poetic stillness, fall 2007.

-This boulder, which had arrived from Scandinavia, moved along in the thick glacial pack ice covering Northern Europe during one of the last Ice Ages, was laying about like an anomaly in the flat landscape for hundreds of thousands of years.
+This boulder, which had arrived from Scandinavia,was slowly moved along in the thick glacial pack ice covering Northern Europe during one of the Ice Age of 200.000 years ago.
+It was laying about like an anomaly in the flat landscape for hundreds of thousands of years.
 Later on it was positioned by Utrecht inhabitants at the corner of a house.
-This rock was initially meant in order to keep the horses and waggons away from the corner of that house.
+This rock initially functioned to keep the horses and waggons away from the corner of that house.

-At night however the devil himself was heard playing wildly with this rock.
-A priest was called in to scare the devil away and later on the stone was firmly chained in order to keep the devil from playing any more nasty tricks.
+At night however the devil himself was heard playing and prancing wildly with this rock.
+A priest was called in to scare the devil away and later on the stone was firmly chained in order to keep the devil from playing any more of his nasty tricks.

 A 10-minute walk to the south takes us to the Centraal Museum, holding many different collections, from a large well-preserved mediaeval ship to 16th and 17th painting, especially those of the Utrecht school of Caravaggist painters, to fashion rooms.

-On the outskirts, situated near an unsightly highway ramp, at Prins Hendriklaan 50, is the famous Schroeder house designed by Rietveld.
+On the outskirts, situated very near an unsightly highway ramp, at Prins Hendriklaan 50, is the famous Schroeder house designed by Rietveld.
 This is a UNESCO world heritage site, one out of 6 in Holland.
 Visits bookable through the office of Centraal Museum.
-If you do not book: exterior only.
-Visits to the interior have to be pre-arranged with the Centraal Museum.
+If you do not book you will admire the exterior only.
+Visits to the interior have to be pre-arranged ahead of time with the Centraal Museum.

 As an art historian based in Amsterdam, The Netherlands, I can meet you in Utrecht for a personalized guided tour of art museums and the historic center.